csc-training/csc-env-eff/part-2/workflows/snakemake-ht.md

 One can use Singularity/Apptainer container as an alternative to native or Tykky container-based installations for better portability and reproducibility.
 If you don't have a ready-made container image for your needs, you can build a Singularity/Apptainer image on Puhti using **--fakeroot** option.

-For the purpose of this tutorial a pre-built container image is provided to run snakemake workflow at scale.
+For the purpose of this tutorial a pre-built container image which has all the software stack needed is provided to run snakemake workflow at scale.

 ## Use HyperQueue Executor to Submit Jobs